nextcloud/documentation/developer_manual/design/layoutcomponents.rst

 * an :ref:`Action menu` which has commonly used actions for that type of item
 * a counter bubble: Talk for example uses an unread messages counter

+`Link to list item Vue component <https://nextcloud-vue-components.netlify.app/#/Components/List%20items>`_.

 .. _Content:

 Content
 -------

 The content section of your app takes up the most screen space, and is the core of what your app does.
 The content of every app is unique, but do make sure that it follows some basic rules like responsiveness, accessibility, and support in different languages so that it can be used by everyone.
 The layout of your content depends on what your app does, as the content of almost every Nextcloud app looks different.
+The `appContent Vue component <https://nextcloud-vue-components.netlify.app/#/Components/App%20containers?id=appcontent>`_ should be used for the content of your app.

 Views
 ^^^^^